 In early 2015, STI won the competitive bidding process to continue the monitoring program for an additional five years.
 The new five-year contract spans from April 1, 2015, through March 31, 2020.
 The contract contained a conditional provision for one year of one-in-six day VOC sampling.
 In early 2016, the City and County requested that STI move ahead with this VOC sampling program.
-STI plans to conduct this sampling from May 2016 through April 2017.
-STI Quarterly Reports will contain summaries of this sampling, with a review of the one year's VOC data to be presented in the annual report that follows the sampling year (i.e., the ninth annual report).
+STI is conducting sampling from mid-July 2016 through mid-July 2017.
+These data will be summarized after completion of sampling.